OpenXiangShan/XiangShan/README.md

 Weibo/微博：[香山开源处理器](https://weibo.com/u/7706264932)

-You can contact us through [our mail list](mailto:xiangshan-all@ict.ac.cn).
-All mails from this list will be archived to [here](https://www.mail-archive.com/xiangshan-all@ict.ac.cn/).
+You can contact us through [our mailing list](mailto:xiangshan-all@ict.ac.cn).
+All mails from this list will be archived [here](https://www.mail-archive.com/xiangshan-all@ict.ac.cn/).

 ## Architecture

-The first stable micro-architecture of XiangShan is called Yanqihu (雁栖湖) [on the yanqihu branch](https://github.com/OpenXiangShan/XiangShan/tree/yanqihu), which has been developed since June 2020.
+The first stable micro-architecture of XiangShan is called Yanqihu (雁栖湖) and is [on the yanqihu branch](https://github.com/OpenXiangShan/XiangShan/tree/yanqihu), which has been developed since June 2020.

-The second stable micro-architecture of XiangShan is called Nanhu (南湖) [on the nanhu branch](https://github.com/OpenXiangShan/XiangShan/tree/nanhu).
+The second stable micro-architecture of XiangShan is called Nanhu (南湖) and is [on the nanhu branch](https://github.com/OpenXiangShan/XiangShan/tree/nanhu).

 The current version of XiangShan, also known as Kunminghu (昆明湖), is still under development on the master branch.